 Samsung held a special Unpacked event on 20 February to announce new devices.
 We hoped the Galaxy Home Mini would be one of them but it was not - click here to watch a recording of the lives stream if you missed it.

-Even though Samsung’s Galaxy Home smart speaker hasn’t hit the shops yet, there are already rumours for a mini version.
+Samsung’s Galaxy Home smart speaker is a reasonably new device, yet there are already rumours of a mini version.
 It appears this is largely to help the device compete with the likes of Google and Amazon.

 When is the Samsung Galaxy Home mini release date?

 It’s hard to say exactly when Samsung will announce the new speaker.
-Although it was tipped for a possible unveiling at CES 2019 in Las Vegas, it didn’t happen.
+Although it was tipped for a possible unveiling at CES 2019 in Las Vegas, it didn’t happen there either.

-The event is likely to be for the Galaxy S10 smartphone, but the firm says it will “unveil new devices that promise to usher in new Galaxy experiences based on 10 years of innovations”.
+Meanwhile, the Unpacked 2019 event focused primarily on the launch of the Galaxy S10 smartphone range, keeping in line with the firm's statement that it would “unveil new devices that promise to usher in new Galaxy experiences based on 10 years of innovations”.